hiimivantang/hiimivantang.github.io/bigdata/spark/_posts/2016-02-26-pyspark-and-jupyter-notebook.markdown

 tags: ipython jupyter pyspark spark
 ---

+### Background

 Recently, I had a short demo to showcase the capabilities of the Hadoop / Spark mini cluster that I set up.
 It was a simulation of flipping 1 billion coins and finding out how many of them were heads.
 It won't be nice to show my colleagues a terminal running the spark job.
-I thought it will be nice to be running the spark job on a IPython notebook and that's how my quest of integrating PySpark and IPython started.
+It is more apt to be running the spark job on a IPython notebook, with sufficient commentaries, and that's how my quest of integrating PySpark into a Jupyter notebook got started.

 Jupyter is a spin-off project from IPython.
 IPython notebooks only supported Python and now with Jupyter, you have a choice of [many different kernels][1] which can run a different programming language each.

+### tl;dr

 This is a guide on setting up your Jupyter notebook, that is running a IPython kernel, to work with PySpark.